Frequently asked questions

 The lodges run on battery bank powered electricity, and we do conserve energy by turning off some electrical facilities overnight.
 However, lighting is available throughout the night and we have 24hr power in the lounge area for charging cameras etc.

 We have many guests that travel with us on their own and many find it a great opportunity to walk and interact with other guests.
-The lodge bedrooms are twin share rooms - unless you specify you want a single room at the time of booking, you will share with another guest of the same gender at no extra cost (only applicable until April 2023).
+Unless you specify you want a single room at the time of booking, you will share with another guest of the same gender at no extra cost (only applicable until April 2023).
 If you would like to guarantee a room to yourself, a single supplement charge will apply at the time of booking.

 Given our remote location it is difficult to cater specifically to all dietary requests.
 However, we can cater for the following if we know well in advance of your arrival: